ftmoztl/car-parking-with-reinforcement-learning/README.md

 * Maximum of average total rewards,
 * High percentage of reaching the target parking place

-You can run 'hyperparam-tuning.py' notebook to tune alpha and gamma values.
+You can run ['hyperparam-tuning.py'][hyper] notebook to tune alpha and gamma values.
 And you can check which values give the best results.

+According to our experiment, the optimal value of alpha is chosen as 0.3, and the optimal value of gamma is chosen as 0.5.
+And between episodes 150-200 the learning completed and nearly converged.
+It’s also faster convergence than according to the previous results.

 # Visualization
 The agent movements are visualized by using the ‘pillow’ package of Python.
 It’s adapted to the 20x20 field.
 A function is created to visualize roads, agents, parking lots, and target places.
-You can find in the visualization-traffic.ipynb notebook.
+You can find in the ['visualization-traffic.ipynb'][viz] notebook.

 # Flexible Environment
 For real cases, of course, there will not be a fixed-size field for the agent.
 To play with the environment, target, and other constants, a flexible environment are designed.
 In this flexible environment, agents can learn and be tested for the field with high size.
-And The ‘learning-flexible-env.py’ also includes the random solution to see how Q-learning is working effectively and the random solution is very slow.
+And The [‘learning-flexible-env.py’][flex] also includes the random solution to see how Q-learning is working effectively and the random solution is very slow.

-# Additional Studies

 # Environment
 All development processes are done in a Python environment.
 The environment Python script and field classes are created to constitute environments for the agent and learning process.
-And also for visualization of the agent movement, the ‘pillow’ Python package was used.
+And also for visualization of the agent movement, the ‘pillow’ Python package is used.

 To install the dependencies to run the notebook, you can use Anaconda.
 Once you have installed Anaconda, run:

 `$ conda env create -f environment.yml`

-# Proposed Resources
+# Related Studies

 # Contribution